vdegenne/vscode-ui-connector/README.md

 };
 ```

-The content script is injected in your page during development and listen for click events, it builds a context object and sends it to the server to find the best location in your source.
+_explanation: The content script is injected in your page during development and listen for click events, it builds a context object and sends it to the server to find the best location in your source._

 ### Server